8 TV Shows That Lost Their Lead Actor But Kept Going

 Nina Dobrev – who played Elena Gilbert on The Vampire Diaries – left the series after season six, but the show continued for another two seasons without her.
 To make sure that they could bring her character back at some point, the writers left Elena in a coma.
 Two seasons later, at the end of season eight, the show came to an end and Dobrev came back for the finale.
 Elena finally woke up from the coma, chose Damon and they lived happily ever after.

 Nashville fans were devastated when Connie Britton’s character Rayna James was killed off the show during the show’s fifth season in a car crash.
-Despite losing Britton, who was considered the heart and soul of the show, the series has continued on without her and has already been renewed for a 16-episode sixth season that is set to air in January 2018.
+Despite losing Britton, who was considered the heart and soul of the show, the series has continued on without her and is currently on its sixth and final season.